So, you’ve decided to get more hands on deck, but not sure how to hire the right person for the job?

-When recruiters talk about how to hire the right person for a specific role, they often focus on experience and value.
+When recruiters talk about a hiring process checklist for a specific role, they often focus on experience and value.

 Of course, these are very important as you build your online empire.
 However, it’s important to remember that from the very beginning of the interview process, you are building a relationship with your next team member.

 Small businesses need strong, dedicated teams.
 As an entrepreneur aiming to scale your business, a high turnover rate could seriously derail your long term plans.

 This hiring process checklist for how to hire the right person to grow your business (and your team) will outline the steps you need to follow to find the perfect candidate, and ensure that they’re set up for success in their new role.

 1. Perfect the Job Description

 Searching for a new team member is exciting.
 Whether you’re considering a short-term hire, outsourcing, finding a freelancer, or looking into how to hire the right person for a full-time position, it’s important to carve out and define the role in question.